Sifchain/realityspiral/docs/AI_Agents_UI_Interface_Documentation.md

 ```plaintext
 "GitHub client stopped successfully!"
 ```
-**Description:** This use case highlights the agent’s ability to stop the GitHub client, which could be an interface or service related to GitHub operations.
+**Description:** This use case highlights the agent's ability to stop the GitHub client, which could be an interface or service related to GitHub operations.
 The agent processes the request and terminates the GitHub client, providing a success message.

 **When to Use:** This is useful when the GitHub client is actively running and needs to be halted, such as during the configuration of repositories, stopping automated pull requests, or terminating CI/CD tasks.